Muju Deogyusan Resort in North Jeolla Province (Jeollabuk-do) offers a unique skiing experience in South Korea’s scenic Deogyusan National Park.

 For a look at more expansive terrain and larger resort options in Gangwon-Do, check out my guides to High 1 Resort and Yongpyong Resort, where you’ll find bigger mountains and a wider range of runs.

-And that’s just where this English teacher from Daegu headed on a sunny afternoon in December 2023 to put together this guide.
+That’s exactly where this English teacher from Daegu headed on a sunny afternoon in December 2023 to put together this guide.

 About Colorado Saram